 Building political networks at regional level

-In 2017-2018, the Conservative Party implemented a pilot project to develop a policy forum within the New Patriotic Party (NPP), adopting the Conservative Policy Forum as an example of best practice in activating policy discussions at the grassroots level.
+In 2017-2018, the Conservative Party implemented a pilot project to develop a policy forum within the New Patriotic Party (NPP) of Ghana, adopting the model of the Conservative Policy Forum (CPF) as an example of best practice in activating policy discussions at the grassroots level.
 Policy forum meetings were held in Tamale, Kumasi and Accra.

-The Conservative Party trained 70 female and youth candidates of the National Action Party (PAN) from all around Mexico ahead of the elections, to equip them with the skills they require for running for office and be effective once in office, as well as exposing them to tools for engaging more women and young people in politics.
+In the lead up to the 2018 Mexican elections, the Conservative Party trained 70 female and youth candidates of the National Action Party (PAN) from all around Mexico, to equip them with the skills required for running for office and being effective once in office.
+Participants also learnt about tools for engaging more women and young people in politics.

 Equality between women and men is clearly enshrined in Bosnia and Herzegovina's constitution and yet, gender inequality persists in all spheres of society.
 Women are under-represented in political life, particularly in high-ranking positions and [...]